 Thanks for reading!

 Note-Due to a technical error (more accurately, mine), many of the photos from past blog posts were accidently deleted several months ago.
-I have been working to replace them, and most are now back in place.
+I have been slowly working to replace them, and most are now back in place.
 If you wish to view my past blogs and photos, click here, or go to imannette.net .

-Thank you to all of my blog followers!!!
+As always, thank you to all of my blog followers!!!